 4. Law

 But God did not abandon these nations entirely.
-God chooses Abraham to be the ancestor of a special people through whom God will reveal Himself and His laws to the rest of the world (Genesis 12:1-3).
-After multiplying Abraham's descendants in Egypt, God brings the Israelites and others who went with them out into the desert (Exodus 12:37-38).
-There God gives them his Law through Moses, saying they will be a treasured possession and kingdom of priests for God (Exodus 19:5-6).
+God chose Abraham to be the ancestor of a special people through whom God would reveal himself and his laws to the rest of the world (Genesis 12:1-3).
+After multiplying Abraham's descendants in Egypt, God brought the Israelites and others who went with them out into the desert (Exodus 12:37-38).
+There, God gave them his law through Moses, so that they could be a holy people who would serve God as a kingdom of priests (Exodus 19:5-6).

-These divinely-inspired laws should ideally have led to a good society, especially as compared to other nations at the time.
-The people pledge their faithfulness to God and promise to follow God's laws, but they almost instantly fall into sin.
-The history of Israel is not any better, and soon they fall into idolatry, child sacrifice, and injustice.
-Even establishing a king over the people doesn't solve the problem, because the kings too become evil.
+These divinely-inspired laws should ideally have led to a good society, especially when compared to how other nations lived at the time.
+The Israelites pledged their faithfulness to God and promised to follow God's laws, but they almost instantly fell into sin.
+The history of Israel was not any better, since the Israelites repeatedly fell into idolatry, injustice, and various evil practices such as sacrificing children to false gods.
+Even when the people asked for a king to be chosen to rule over them, it didn't solve the problem, because the kings were also mostly evil, except for a few good ones.

-I agree with those who say the reformation of the modern State of Israel is leading up to the final seven years promised to Israel under the dispensation of Law, which will prepare the Jews to accept Jesus as their Messiah at his second coming (e.g. Daniel 9:26-27, Jeremiah 30-31, Ezekiel 38-39, Isaiah 65-66).
-Once this happens they will no longer be dispersed or conquered.
+I agree with those who say that the reestablishment of the modern State of Israel in 1948 is for the purpose of leading up to the final seven years promised to Israel under the dispensation of Law.
+These final seven years of the Tribulation will prepare the Jews to accept Jesus as their Messiah at Jesus' second coming (e.g. Daniel 9:26-27, Jeremiah 30-31, Ezekiel 38-39, Isaiah 65-66).

 5. Grace

-Once the nation of Israel rejected Jesus as their Messiah and crucified Him, God turned to working in the world primarily through the Church, composed of all Christians everywhere, which continues Christ's mission to the world.
-Now Christians are not limited to one particular country or race or language, but go spreading God's message and teachings to all countries (Matthew 28:19-20).
+Once the nation of Israel rejected Jesus as their Messiah and crucified Him, God turned to working in the world primarily through the Church, composed of all true Christians everywhere, which continues Christ's mission to the world.
+Christians are not limited to only one particular country or race or language, but we go out spreading God's message and teachings to all people (Matthew 28:19-20).

-Yes, Christians have also sinned and caused their share of problems also through persecuting one another, persecuting non-Christians, and trying to rule the world during the middle ages.
-(As a side note, this proves that the Church on its own is also not going to be able to reform society or bring in God's kingdom on earth through social justice or charity or activism, no matter how hard we try, because Christians are also still sinful).
+But of course, Christians are still imperfect people, and so we have caused problems also through persecuting one another, persecuting non-Christians, and trying to rule the world.
+This history proves that the Church on its own is not going to be able to reform society or bring in God's kingdom on earth through social justice or charity or activism, no matter how hard we try.

-Unfortunately, as we seem to see now in Western countries, societies eventually reject Christianity and want to start doing things their own way again.
-And in many other countries Christians are persecuted for their faith.
-This is where we're at now.
+Additionally, as we see now in western countries, societies that were formerly strongly influenced by Christianity eventually become resistant to the gospel and to Christian ethics, and people want to start doing things their own way again.
+In many other countries where other religions and ideologies are dominant, Christians are often persecuted for our faith.

-The Tribulation will end with the second-coming of Christ, who will destroy this one-world government and defeat all His enemies (Revelation 19:11-21), rescuing His faithful remnant of Christians and any Jews who will finally accept Jesus as their Messiah (Zechariah 12:10, 13:8-9, Revelation 1:7).
+The Tribulation will end with the second coming of Jesus Christ, who will destroy the Antichrist's one-world government and defeat all of God's enemies (Revelation 19:11-21).
+Jesus will rescue his faithful remnant of Christians and any Jews who will finally accept Jesus as their Messiah (Zechariah 12:10, 13:8-9, Revelation 1:7).

-Jesus's return leads to the establishment of a new dispensation:
+Jesus's return will lead to the establishment of a new dispensation, his Millennial Kingdom.

 6. The Millennial Reign of Jesus